vmware-archive/glossary/README.md

 These files can be created and edited manually.
 Or, to get started on a new entry, you can create an empty template by running `rake add_word["Pair Programming"]`.

+To preview how the site will look with new entries, build it with `rake && open build/index.html`

 ## Acknolwedgements